smbutterfield/ibmt17-18/_01-pitches-clefs-int/1a1-ov-pitchesclefs.md

 Alto and tenor clefs are known as the C-clefs.
 Similarly, treble clef can be called a G-clef, and bass clef can be called an F-clef.

-In the examples for this topic, try to determine:
+In the examples for this topic, use the examples on the next page to:
 - the order of pitch names for each clef's lines and spaces
 - why alto and tenor clefs are called C-clefs
 - any tips or tricks that may make recognizing these clefs easier and reading these clefs simpler